ZetangForward/CMD-Context-aware-Model-self-Detoxification/README.md

 ```

 # Data Release
-We provide the download link for all the origin data used in our paper:
+We provide the download link for all the original data used in our paper:
 | Dataset | Samples | Download Link |
 |---------|---------|---------|
 | <center>Real Toxicity Prompts</center> | <center>~100k</center> |<center>[download](https://github.com/allenai/real-toxicity-prompts)</center>|